Is it wise to buy a home in a 55-plus community?

-One of the main things that drives price appreciation in any kind of housing is expanding demand with limited supply.
+One of the main things that drives price appreciation in any kind of housing is an expanding demand with a limited supply.
 Is the population of the area increasing?
 See a lot of building going on?
 These are good signs.

 Keep in mind that until a community is completely built out, as a seller, you’re competing with the developer.
 That could put a lid on appreciation.
 For example, it’s going to be hard for you to sell your house for $200,000 if the developer is selling identical new homes for $180,000.

-And before you buy, be sure to check any selling restrictions.
+And, before you buy, be sure to check any selling restrictions.
 Some communities force you to use their real estate agents.
 Others may prohibit putting signs in the yard.
 Many will require your buyer to be screened for age, finances and health before you can sell to them.
 In short, before you buy, see what the deal is if you should decide to sell.

 - Rent first.
-Hopefully it goes without saying, but wherever you consider buying a home, unless you’re intimately familiar with the area, rent first.
+Hopefully, it goes without saying, but wherever you consider buying a home, unless you’re intimately familiar with the area, rent first.
 Nothing beats experience with a community before becoming a permanent member.

 - Buy in the off-season.
 If you’re moving to Florida or Arizona, you’re going to get a better deal in July than you will in January.